Facts

 • In the USA, the lifetime economic cost associated with medical services for intimate partner violence-related injuries, lost productivity from paid work, criminal justice and other costs was $3.6 trillion.
 The cost of intimate partner violence over a victim’s lifetime is $103,767 for women (Centre for Disease Control and Prevention, last reviewed 2020)

-• There were 1,448 disclosures of sexual abuse made to the Women’s Aid services in 2023, including 307 disclosures of rape (Women’s Aid, 2023)
+• There were 1,448 disclosures of sexual abuse against women, and 58 against children, made to the Women’s Aid services in 2023, including 307 disclosures of rape against women.
+(Women’s Aid, 2023)

-• The Dublin Rape Crisis Centre’s National Helpline received 13,438 contacts in 2020
+• The Dublin Rape Crisis Centre’s National Helpline received 18,605 contacts in 2023.
+(DRCC Annual Report 2023)

 • In more than 40% of cases, children who live with domestic violence abuse are also frequently directly abused, physically or sexually (Tusla, 2015)